Wait! Read This Before You Sell Your House for Cash

 An established real estate agent will likely have the inside track on who’s who in the local cash-buyer market and can also help you avoid getting lowballed.

-“A lot of agents that are experienced and have been in the business have a Rolodex of people that they can go to that they’ve worked with over time that are investors,” Abdel says, commenting on how top agents can help find cash buyers by pitching properties to their networks.
+“A lot of agents that are experienced and have been in the business have a Rolodex of people [who] they’ve worked with over time [and] are investors,” Abdel says, commenting on how top agents can help find cash buyers by pitching properties to their networks.

 HomeLight can connect you to top-performing agents in your area who sell homes faster and for more money.
 We analyze more than 27 million transactions and thousands of reviews to determine which agents will best meet your needs.
 Whether you’re looking for a quick cash sale or to expand your buyer pool by putting your home on the market, you’ll receive your agent recommendations in just two minutes.